kayikalvin/Minio-Setup-Locally/README.md

 # Minio-Setup-Locally

-Perfect!
-Here’s a **clean, ready-to-add version for your GitHub repo** — includes instructions, Docker command, and Python test snippet.
-You can put this in a `README.md` or a setup guide.

----

 # **Local MinIO Setup (Windows)**

 This project uses **MinIO** as a local S3-compatible storage for testing and development.